-The other 9 of the ‘Top Ten’ most poisonous snakes on earth also live here in Australia.
+The other nine of the ‘Top 10’ most poisonous snakes on earth also live here in Australia.
 Yet more Australians die every year from bee stings than they do from snake bite.

 Why have these snakes evolved such powerful venom, and why are they so seldom encountered by most Australians?

-Visitors to Billabong Sanctuary have a rare chance for a close encounter with the Inland Taipan, as well as other potentially deadly reptiles, safely housed in large enclosures.
+Visitors to Billabong Sanctuary have a rare chance to see the Inland Taipan, as well as other potentially deadly reptiles, safely housed in large enclosures.

 WHAT’S IN A NAME?